 The Executive Compensation Program Should be Reviewed Annually for Effectiveness.
-At the first regular committee meeting following our fiscal year end, the O&C Committee conducts a comprehensive review of all components of our executive compensation program.
-This review is done with the input of LB&Co and in light of evolving market practices in the general industry, external regulatory requirements, the competitive market for executives, our risk management objectives and our executive compensation philosophy.
+At the first regular committee meeting following our fiscal year end, the O&C Committee concludes its annual review of all components of our executive compensation program.
+This review is done with the input of the O&C Committee's compensation consultant and in light of evolving market practices in the general industry, external regulatory requirements, the competitive market for executives, our risk management objectives and our executive compensation philosophy.
 In conducting its review, the O&C Committee reviews information related to each executive officer's income and benefits, including base salary, target incentive, retirement income and health and welfare benefits.
-This review and the resulting compensation program changes for 2012 are described below under "-Annual Executive Compensation Program Review and Compensation Risk."
+This review is described below under "-Annual Executive Compensation Program Review and Compensation Risk."